A Guide To Pondicherry - Pastel Colours and Pastries

 Where to go next?

-If you’ve had your coastal fix, then why not head inland to cool off and escape to the mountains and tea plantations of Ooty, Coorg or Wayanad.
+If you’ve had your coastal fix, you could head inland and go to the cooler hill climates and tea plantations of Ooty or move to Coimbatore, Tamil Nadu’s second city.

 Thanks for reading,